 Problem: Massachusetts wants to have 1,600 megawatts (MW) of solar photovoltaic (PV) generation installed by 2020.
 National Grid expects that integrating solar power into the electricity network will require changes to the transmission system.
 Arvind developed a prediction methodology for distribution of solar PV in Massachusetts for use in a transmission system simulation framework.
 She then analyzed the impact on the transmission system.

-Approach: To develop a prediction model for solar PV aggregate and spatial long-term distribution, Arvind gathered ten years of solar PV installation and electricity consumption data and added in population, land availability, average solar radiance, number of households, and other demographic data.
+Approach: To develop a prediction model for solar PV distribution, Arvind gathered ten years of solar PV installation and electricity consumption data and added in population, average solar radiance, number of households, and other demographic data.
 He utilized data mining and machine learning methods to develop a model that gathers data on prediction variables.
 He then applied a regression model to forecast the capacity of solar PV generation per zip code.

-Next, Arvind developed an electrically equivalent model to represent the predicted addition of solar PV on the distribution system and analyzed the impact of solar PV installations on steady-state voltage of the transmission system.
+Next, Arvind developed a model to represent the predicted addition of solar PV on the system.
+He analyzed the impact of solar PV installations on steady-state voltage of the transmission system.
 He also conducted a sensitivity analysis on scenarios such as peak and light electricity consumption periods, different locations of PV, and voltage control methods to identify potential reliability concerns.
 Arvind tested system reliability in the event crucial transmission line outage.

-Impact: The transmission system analysis with Arvind’s simulation framework identified that the transmission system in Massachusetts is robust and the voltage impact on transmission system is within +/- 5% of operating range.
-As National Grid acquires more information on solar installations, the new data will further improve the accuracy of solar PV capacity and location prediction.
-Also, the simulation framework developed in this project could be used to rerun analysis on other scenarios to identify potential problem areas on the transmission system.
+Impact: Arvind’s simulation framework identified that the transmission system in Massachusetts is robust and the voltage impact is within +/- 5% of operating range.
+As National Grid acquires more solar installation information, new data will further improve the solar PV capacity and location predictions.
+Also, National Grid could use the simulation framework developed in this project to identify potential other problem areas.